Skip to main content

 Coming Soon: Backchanneling

 Backchanneling (audio cues like “uh-huh”, “yeah”, “I see”) will be available soon.
 These cues signal active listening and make conversations feel more natural.
-Currently displayed in the UI under the Backchanneling tab with a “Coming Soon” badge.
+Currently displayed in the UI under Backchanneling with a “Coming Soon” badge.

 Next Steps